glouppe/info8010-deep-learning/lecture6.md

 class: middle

-Training YOLO relies on many engineering choices that illustrate well how involved is deep learning in practice:
+Training YOLO relies on .bold[many engineering choices] that illustrate well how involved is deep learning in practice:
 - pre-train the 20 first convolutional layers on ImageNet classification;
 - use $448 \times 448$ input for detection, instead of $224 \times 224$;
 - use Leaky ReLUs for all layers;